 There are many tips to find the perfect international teaching job, but having a solid resume will help you immensely.

 In the skills section, list any languages that you speak, even if it is just conversationally.
 If the language you speak is not the native tongue of the country you are applying to, the fact you can learn a language could help a school decide you would be a good choice.
 If you have never learned any other language, a school may be less inclined to hire you.

 Mention Previous Travel Experience

 Schools abroad may favor interviewing a candidate who is a more seasoned traveler.
-They often see previous travels as an indication that the prospective employee will not easily become homesick, and have the ability to commit to the job.
+They often see previous travels as an indication that the prospective employee will not easily become homesick and have the ability to commit to the job.
 They need to know you can adjust to teaching in another environment.

 Having your resume translated shows that you are committed to the position for which you are applying.
 It communicates you are willing to go that extra mile.
-A poorly translated resume is worse than a resume that isn’t; if you choose to submit a translated version ensure it the altered version is professional.
+A poorly translated resume is worse than a resume that isn’t; if you choose to submit a translated version, ensure the altered version is professional.